aaleem123/Three-Tier-Aws-Architecture/README.md

 ## ✅ Prerequisites
 Before running this project, ensure you have the following tools and configurations set up:
-- AWS CLI – for managing AWS resources from the terminal: aws configure
+- AWS CLI – for managing AWS resources from the terminal: aws configure to log in as your user with AWS Access Key ID and AWS Secret Access Key.
 - Terraform – for Infrastructure as Code: download latest version of Terraform
 - Git – for version control and pushing to GitHub: configure github once